danthegoodman1/cloudComputingCourse/authentication-with-jwt/README.md

 By using JWTs instead of repeatedly sending username/password combos every time we make a request, we greatly increase security and simplicity of a service.

 #### Further Development

+There is something wrong with our implementation, and it's only a 1 character difference (kind of)... an `s`!
+It's totally insecure to have any sort of password process served over `http`.
+In a real implementation, `https` should be the first thing you implement.

 We could continue securing the service by adding in multi-factor authentication like rolling codes.
 We could also implement a refresh token feature which allows a user with a previously valid token to create a new valid token like OAuth2.
 However, this comes with certain vulnerabilities that greatly increase the risk in having a token stolen.
 Forcing someone to log back in is more secure, and it ensures they don't forget their login info!